DIY Homemade Liver Treats for Dogs

 Materials Needed For Homemade Dog Treats

-I use Grass Fed Beef Liver purchased in a 30 pound case from my local raw food co-op.
+I use Grass Fed Beef Liver purchased in a 30-pound case from my local raw food co-op.
 If you don’t have a raw food co-op option, you could also find liver at a local butcher shop or meat market as well.

 I use an old Nesco brand dehydrator that I bought 10+ years ago.
-It has 4 trays and works perfect for the size of batches I do at a time.
+It has 4 trays and works perfectly for the size of batches I do at a time.
 There are much nicer ones on the market now, which I would probably invest in if mine ever stops working.